-All forms of alcoholic drinks or drinks containing alcohol are strictly forbidden and resident must not keep such drinks anywhere in the hostel.
-[Demerit Point: 10]
+All forms of alcoholic drinks or drinks containing alcohol are strictly forbidden and residents must not keep such drinks anywhere in the hostel.

-4.4 Pornographic materials and dangerous weapons
+4.3 Pornographic materials and dangerous weapons

-Residents are not allowed to keep any pornographic objects, distasteful materials or letters in computer or in form of softcopy or hardcopy, and any kind of dangerous weapons including explosive materials.
+Residents are not allowed to keep any pornographic objects, distasteful materials or letters in the computer or in the form of softcopy or hardcopy, and any kind of dangerous weapons including explosive materials.

-4.5 Gambling
+4.4 Gambling